Topocai/topacai-unity-gamebase/Docs/Save System/SaveDataManager.md

+> Documentation during development

 This class handles the logic to serealize and deserealize the desired data through file system operations organizating it using profile structures, it operates as a static class.

->[!note] SetPaths(string savePath, string profilesFileName)
+> [!note] SetPaths(string savePath, string profilesFileName)
->The data managet could be configured using SetPaths to set the names of the files
+> The data managet could be configured using SetPaths to set the names of the files

 the manager uses type-safe on serialization and deserealization of the data.

 ## Profile management

 The profile data is stored as structs named `UserProfile`, each profile creates their own folder using their ID as name and are stored in a list in a serialized file on save path.

 the profiles are recovered and saved on static field `_profiles` as a `List` using `RecoverProfiles()` and exposed with `GetProfiles()` (that also recovers before return a value)

 You can use `SaveProfile(UserProfile p)` to serialize the profile and save it on the profiles list, and use `CreateProfile(string name, int timePlayed)` to create and save one.

 ### Profile structure

 The structure of an `UserProfile` contains:

 | Field        | Type     | Purpose                                |